 financial distress can cause unhealthy coping mechanisms.
 Your counselor can teach you alternative ways to respond to your strain.
 They may refer you to management classes or determine what hobbies you have.

-Your counselor may also recommend simple exercises such as journaling, group discussions, or even exercising.
+Your counselor may also recommend simple exercises and programs such as journaling, group discussions, or even exercising.
 They may also advise you to seek the company of your loved ones.
-The key here is to engage in positive thinking about money and financial issues.
+The key here is to engage in positive thinking about money, work performance, and financial issues.

 Help You Look At The Good Side

-For many of us, dealing with financial strain and uncertainty can immediately bring our confidence down.
+For many of us, dealing with financial strain and uncertainty can immediately change our perspective and bring our confidence down.
 Your counselor can help you change your mindset about these problems.
 Although difficult, what opportunities does this open for you?
 Counseling can help you look into the bright side of your

 - Where is the stress in economic?